(Resources are listed alphabetically)

-Open Data: Challenges and Opportunities for Transit Agencies (Transportation Cooperative Research Board, 2015).
-Documents the current state of the practice in the use of open data for improved transit planning, service quality, and customer information and the implications of open data and open documentation policies.
+Open Data: Challenges and Opportunities for Transit Agencies.
+This report documents the current state of the practice in the use of open data for improved transit planning, service quality, and customer information and the implications of open data and open documentation policies.
+(Transportation Cooperative Research Board, 2015).

-Re-Programming Mobility: The Digital Transformation of Transportation in the United States (NYU Wagner Rudin Center for Transportation Policy and Management, 2014).
+Re-Programming Mobility: The Digital Transformation of Transportation in the United States.
 Researchers look at new technological innovations and their implications for the future of transportation.
-They present a set of four alternative scenarios set in major American metropolitan areas in the year 2030, intending for these scenarios to spur and inform discussions about the key issues that the nation’s transportation planners and policymakers need to anticipate in the coming decade
+They present a set of four alternative scenarios set in major American metropolitan areas in the year 2030, intending for these scenarios to spur and inform discussions about the key issues that the nation’s transportation planners and policymakers need to anticipate in the coming decade.
+(NYU Wagner Rudin Center for Transportation Policy and Management, 2014).

-Transportation Coordination Enabled by Technology and Innovative Design (National Center for Mobility Management, 2014).
-Profiles both newer technologies and existing technologies newly adapted to transportation coordination activities.
+Transportation Coordination Enabled by Technology and Innovative Design.
+This series by the National Center for Mobility Management profiles both newer technologies and existing technologies newly adapted to transportation coordination activities.
 Part of the Promising Practices in Mobility Management series, created by the National Center for Mobility Management (NCMM).
 Communities profiled in this publication:

 - Via Mobility Services, Boulder, Colo.: Technology to Enable Trip Sharing Among Providers

 - Polk County Transit and ElderPoint Ministries, Fla.: Partnering with Volunteer Drivers to Expand Capacity

 - Lane Transit District, Ore.: Using Technology to Schedule, Track, and Allocate Trip Costs